-With “SoyChaco” IUCN NL has embarked upon a partnership with the NGOs Solidaridad and Fundacion Vida Silvestre, Zuivel NL (the Dutch dairy sector) and a Dutch trader to have positive impact on the ground in an important soy sourcing area: the Gran Chaco in Argentina.
-The Gran Chaco biome – in Argentina, Bolivia and Paraguay- is home to species such as the jaguar, the giant armadillo and other important biodiversity, but has been threatened heavily by deforestation and conversion.
-Soy Chaco is a collaborative project designed to promote conversion free responsible soy production in a risk area.
-It does so by (1) matching (RTRS) certified producers from this area with traders and buyers interested in their sustainability efforts (2) searching additional solutions for farmers on their way to responsible production, and (3) promoting additional nature conservation and restoration.
+With “SoyChaco”, IUCN NL has embarked upon a partnership with the NGOs Solidaridad and Fundacion Vida Silvestre, the Dutch dairy sector and a Dutch trader to have positive impact on the ground in an important soy sourcing area: the Gran Chaco in Argentina.
+Other companies are joining the project as well, including Waitrose in the United Kingdom and other European buyers.
+The Gran Chaco biome in Argentina, Bolivia and Paraguay is home to species such as the jaguar, the giant armadillo and other important biodiversity, but has been threatened heavily by deforestation and conversion.

 Header photo by: ©2010CIAT/NeilPalmer

-The Dutch dairy sector has been a forerunner in covering all of their use of soy in dairy feed with credits from the Roundtable on Responsible Soy (RTRS), a best in class standard for soy, since 2015.
-While they are also working on diminishing soy use and searching for protein solutions on or nearby the dairy farms, soy still has a role in the feed of dairy cattle.
-For IUCN NL and Solidaridad it is crucial that downstream players such as supermarkets, brands and sector organizations do not all shy away from conversion risk areas, but rather help find solutions to sustainable production and nature conservation in and around those areas.
-What counts in our view is a sustainable Dutch value chain withpositive effect in the field on nature and on people.
+For the project partners it is crucial that downstream players such as supermarkets, brands and sector organizations do not shy away from conversion risk areas, but rather help find solutions to sustainable production and nature conservation in and around those areas.
+What counts in our view is a sustainable value chain with positive effect in the field on nature and on people.

-Therefore it is important to keep up the actual support of the Dutch Dairy Chain to the implementation of RTRS, with credits, while working on (area)mass balance options, the physical value chain, and adding extra value at landscape level.
-This extra value means improving farmers’ practice stepping up responsible production as well as conservation & restoration.
+Therefore it is important to keep up the actual support of the Dutch dairy and many others to the implementation of RTRS, with credits, while working on (area)mass balance options, the physical value chain, and adding extra value at landscape level.
+This extra value means improving farmers’ practice stepping up responsible production as well as conservation and restoration in a landscape plan.
 Within this pilot in the Chaco in Argentina, project partners also want to learn: What is possible with regards to certification and other alternative incentives for farmers, and how can sustainable production and conservation be upscaled here and elsewhere?

-This way we hope to deliver a positive contribution to farmers and nature in the Chaco, the sustainability of Dutch trade and dairy, and the global collective learning journey towards conversion free responsible production.
+This way we hope to deliver a positive contribution to farmers and nature in the Chaco, the sustainability of European trade and dairy, and last but not least the global collective learning journey towards conversion free responsible production with landscape impact.